NerdDiffer/script-templates/README.md

 # Scripts

-Store any useful scripts or templates in this directory, `scripts`.
+Store & work out any useful scripts or templates here.
+I can never remember the damn commands for these kinds of things, so I `ack` the comments in the script files and go from there.

 #### Permissions